ncats/mawa-training-materials/session_1/session_1.md

 ![apply_species_phenotyping](full/apply_species_phenotyping.png)

 Note the phenotype names in the "phenotype" column of the table in the Phenotype Summary section, which is consistent with the "species" phenotyping method described above.
-To visualize the phenotyping results, click on the "Coordinate Scatter Plotter" page in the sidebar, select "Phenotyped data" in the "Dataset containing plotting data:" dropdown, select "phenotype" in the "Select a column by which to color the points:" dropdown, and turn on the "Show scatter plot" toggle:
+The scatter plot labeled by the phenotypes, with finite-sized markers, is shown at bottom left.
+To visualize the individual objects colored by species phenotype, click on the "Coordinate Scatter Plotter" page in the sidebar, select "Phenotyped data" in the "Dataset containing plotting data:" dropdown, select "phenotype" in the "Select a column by which to color the points:" dropdown, and turn on the "Show scatter plot" toggle:

 ![color_by_species_phenotype](full/color_by_species_phenotype.png)